Cybernetic Serendipity: The Computer and the Arts

 Computer music falls into two categories: computer composition and computer sound.
 Specific works may employ one or both of these.
 Illiac Suite is computer composed but performed by a string quartet.
 Pieces by James Tenney, Gerald Strang and Peter Zinovieff utilise the computer both as a tool to compose with and a sound-making instrument.
 The experimental pieces produced at Bell Telephone Laboratories make use of existing tunes like A bicycle built for two but played and sung by a computer.

 As a souvenir of the Cybernetic Serendipity exhibition this record is a selection of work in progress.
+The cover shows a section of a score for Four Sacred April Rounds 1968 by Peter Zinovieff.

 - Liner notes